Housing Agreement 2012-13Version 1.13

 26. AGREEMENT CANCELLATION (return to index)

 Housing Agreement cancellations must be in writing and received in the HBU Residence Life Office.
 No cancellations by telephone or other non-written means will be accepted.
 Submission of written cancellation does not guarantee cancellation will be approved or any prepaid fees or deposits refunded.
-Unless other arrangements have been made with the HBU Residence Life Office, housing assignments may, at the discretion of Residence Life, be automatically canceled and the housing deposit forfeited if a student has not checked into his/her room by 8:00 a.m. on the second day of scheduled classes at the beginning of each term.
+Unless other arrangements have been made with the HBU Residence Life Office, housing assignments will be automatically canceled and the housing deposit forfeited if a student has not checked into his/her room by 8:00 a.m. on the second day of scheduled classes at the beginning of each term.

 27. AGREEMENT RENEWAL (return to index)

 If you intend to renew your Agreement, you must renew the Agreement by the priority deadline (set each year - contact the Residence Life Office for specific dates).
 You are not guaranteed placement in the room(s) you have previously resided in.
 If you don't we may fill your space with another person and you will be required to move from your space by the End Date of the Agreement.
-Please note: If you become pregnant, give birth or adopt a child while residing in on-campus housing, you may complete the term of your Agreement, but you may not be able to renew it.
-In addition, you may, at the discretion of Residence Life, be relocated to a more suitable area and/or room.
+Please note: If you become pregnant, give birth or adopt a child while residing in on-campus housing, you may complete the term of your Agreement, but you will not be able to renew it.

 28. HEALTH INSURANCE (return to index)